 And, if stories for kids are a resource used often by schools all over the world, it makes sense to use them as an online English tutor.
 Storytelling is a universal language that comes in a variety of formats, such as short stories, nursery rhymes and songs.
 It would be silly not to make use of them.

-Working as a tutor with First Future, which connects English tutors with students of all ages in China, stories for kids can help you reach your true potential.
+Working as a tutor with Cambly Kids, stories for kids can help you reach your true potential.
 As a teaching platform, it’s a fantastic way to learn about other cultures while earning money, and sharing stories is a great way to share some English culture back.

-But where can you find stories for online tutoring?
+But where can you find stories for teach from home jobs?
 Luckily, DigiNo has your back.
 Read on to discover some of the best resources when it comes to finding stories for kids and exceed your online teaching goals.

 Written Children’s Story Resources